 Once you have a problem, you will be very short on time.
 Information is important for the traditional reactive approach of enforcing security rights after a problem has arisen.
 Collecting information on the project early will ensure mechanic’s lien and bond claim accuracy, allowing you to move quickly and to hold your cost down.

-The Project Information Sheet, like that shown as Appendix 4, will help prompt you on the information needed.
+The Project Information Sheet (Appendix 4) will help prompt you on the information needed.
 Get a site plan for the project and keep it within easy reach.
 This is the best single source of information to hand to your attorney in order to identify the project and begin a title search to develop a good legal description.
 It also can be very important to solve allocation problems in multiple parcel or unit projects and to determine the value of labor and materials supplied to each unit or parcel involved.

 Material suppliers and remote subcontractors should be sure they know the names, addresses and telephone numbers of the owner, general contractor, architect and bonding company.
 You will want to be able to contact both the owner and any general contractor in the event of a problem in order to “freeze payments” and arrange joint checks or direct payment.
 In order to prepare a bond claim, you will need the general contractor and bonding company information.
 For a mechanic’s lien, you will need the owner and general contractor information, along with a description of each lot or parcel of land involved in the project, and the description of labor and materials supplied to each lot or parcel of land involved in the project.